NeoTim/MarvelColorsApp/README.md

 If you want to customize the app for your own needs, you can do a custom build.

   1. First install [Node.js](https://nodejs.org/) and [npm](https://www.npmjs.com/).
+  2. Make sure an install electron globally, run:

+        $ npm install -g electron

-  2. Clone the repository and in the root directory, run:
+  3. Clone the repository and in the root directory, run:

         $ npm install

-  3. To run the app:
+  4. To run the app:

         $ npm start